spwhitton/org-d20/README.md

   description of the monsters and the terrain.

 The minor mode's defaults suit the way that I run D&D 5e.
-Patches to add `defcustoms` to make org-d20 more suitable for other games and other sets of house rules are welcome.
+Patches to add `defcustoms` to make org-d20 more suitable for other games, and other sets of house rules, are welcome.

+## Installation ##

+Presently manual.
+I hope to make org-d20 available from a popular online repository soon.

 ## Usage ##